Stand (R.E.M. song): Track listing

-The UK 3" CD single with the catalogue number W7577 CDX came in a leaf-shaped sleeve.
+The UK mini-CD single with the catalogue number W7577 CDX came in a leaf-shaped sleeve.

 "(The Eleventh Untitled Song)" is an extended instrumental version of the closing (eleventh) unlisted (untitled) track from the album Green.

 2nd issue – released later in 1989 with different cover art (a picture of the band on stage) in the UK instead of "Pop Song 89."